justbeginner7/Booth-Multiplier/README.md

-# Booth-Multiplier
+# Booth's-Multiplier
-Implementation of booth multiplier for 8 bit input data using Modelsim software(Verilog HDL)
+Implementation of booth's multiplier for 8 bit input data using Modelsim software(Verilog HDL)